acs2405/LSysGen/README.md

 ## Next steps

-- Specify constants in execution parameters
+- Documentation
 - Manage pointers (destructors and deletes)
-- Capture all LSD semantic errors and expression evaluation errors
+- Capture all LSD syntax errors and expression evaluation errors
+- Debug, unit testing
+- Parameters
-- Debug
+- Action symbols
+- Make it a deb package?
 - Compile in windows?
+- Threads?
 - Run in a web page
 - 3D representation and model export?
 - Music representation?